Carbon-Inc/decarbonate.me--back-end/README.md

 - App sends updates for upcoming events that have not been offset.
 - Ability for an event organizer to see how many people have offset their trip.
 - More modes of transportation.
-- More specific types of transportation (ex: Car || diesel, hybrid, electric, ect.).
+- More specific types of transportation (ex: Car || diesel, hybrid, electric, etc).
 - Optional ability for a user to select an offset project to pay for.
 - B2B app for Event Organizers with organizers' dashboard.
   - Allow event organizers to pay for offsets.